Karamh10/Monty-Hall/README.md

 |       |    |       |    |       |
 ---------    ---------    ---------

 The game starts with the player picking one of the 3 doors.
-Say they pick door #2.
 Since we have 3 doors, the player has a 33% chance of picking the right door.
 After Picking the first door, Monty opens one of the other two doors revealing that there is a goat behind it.
 Then he gives the player an option to either stay with their original choice or switch to the remaining third door.